nikkizhou/MT-Nikki/notes/note.md

 ## Questions:
 1. In my cross validation process, I evaluate the model every fold the the real world data in that fold.
 After that, is it good practice to evaluate the model whole real world dataset?

-then we don't need to generate confusion matrix for every fold, only the one with whole real world data.
+Then we don't need to generate confusion matrix for every fold, only the one with whole real world data.

 ## Meeting notes: